 To investigate the surface current density variation with the width of the metallic circular ring, we simulated current densities in various rings with the same inner diameter of 1.2 µm and different outer diameters.
 Figure 4 (a) through (d) show the simulated surface current distributions in the circular rings with the inner diameter din = 1.2 µm and the dout varying from 1.6 µm to 1.35 µm.
-The peak current densities Jp increase as the outer diameter dout decrease, i.e. the surface currents are localized in the rings as the width of the rings (Wring) reduces.
+The peak current densities Jp increase as the outer diameter dout decreases, i.e. the surface currents are localized in the rings as the width of the rings (Wring) reduces.

 Fig. 4, Simulated surface current distributions for circular rings with din = 1.2 µm and various dout: (a) dout = 1.6 µm; (b) dout = 1.5 µm; (c) dout = 1.4 µm; (d) dout = 1.35 µm.
 The peak current density Jp increases with the reduced dout.
 The surface current is localized in the metal rings.